tfsumon/byteboltsec-hugo-test/content/english/blog/password-breach.md

 ### Check Breach Notification Websites:

-- **Firefox Monitor**: Firefox Monitorallows you to check if your email has been part of a third-party breach.
+- **Firefox Monitor**: Firefox Monitor allows you to check if your email has been part of a third-party breach.
 - **Have I Been Pwned**: Go to Have I Been Pwned and enter your email address or phone number.
 The site will tell you if your information has been part of any third-party data breaches and which ones.

 ### Use a Password Manager: